mikelui/mikelui.github.io/_posts/2019-01-03-seriously-bonkers.md

 ```

 There are no private variables like in our previous example, but there *is* a user-provided constructor
-like in our previous-previous example--thus `A` is not an aggregate.
+like in our previous-previous example---thus `A` is not an aggregate.
 The user-provided constructor precludes zero-initialization, *right*?

 ```